Last Updated: July 22, 2020

-There are many factors to take into account when deciding on a second residence, especially when you are going for the Trifecta.
+There are many factors to take into account when deciding on a second residence, especially when you are creating a Trifecta Strategy.
 Physical presence requirements and tax compliance rules are two of the most important ones you’ll need to address before choosing a country as part of your Trifecta Strategy.

 - British Virgin Islands

 - Czech Republic

 In the end, you may not need to worry about residence permits or jumping through hoops to comply with tax laws.
 That’s the beauty of the Trifecta Strategy — since you will spend 90 days or less in each country, chances are that the immigration laws of each country will deem you nothing more than a tourist, even though you’ll grow to call your new base “home.”